BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime.md

 ### Why Cilium and eBPF <a name="WhyCiliumEbpf"></a>

-For the uninitiated, eBPF is a revolutionary technology that has rapidly gained traction in Linux networking.
+eBPF is a revolutionary technology that has rapidly gained traction in Linux networking.
 It enables programmable processing directly within the kernel—like installing a plugin or mod—supporting a wide range of network, observability, and security tasks with exceptional speed and flexibility.

 [eBPF](https://ebpf.io/what-is-ebpf/) stands for extended Berkeley Packet Filter.
 This capability fundamentally changes how the kernel's functionality can be extended at runtime.
 It's basically plugins that developers can make in a C-like language, then compiled into eBPF bytecode.
 The bytecode is loaded into the kernel via a system call, and the eBPF program is attached to a specific "hook" point within the kernel, such as a system call, network event, or function entry/exit point.
 When that event occurs, the eBPF program is automatically executed.